 “The journey back to Mother Earth is not an easy one,” she explains.
 “To work with nature, and not against it, commits us to an exciting and complex journey that involves the farmer’s spirit and routine, changing his sensitivity and refining his ability to listen.”

-The Foradori estate’s wines are all made from indigenous or local grape varieties: Teroldego, Manzoni Bianco, Nosiola and Pinot Grigio.
+The Foradori estate’s wines are all made from indigenous or local grape varieties: Teroldego, Manzoni Bianco, Nosiola, and Pinot Grigio.
 And like the land in which they are born, Foradori wines are alive.
-To enhance the benefits of biodynamic farming and ensure the wines’ vitality, Elisabetta introduced native yeasts, longer macerations and uses minimal amounts of sulfur dioxide to preserve the wine.
+To enhance the benefits of biodynamic farming and ensure the wines’ vitality, Elisabetta introduced native yeasts and longer macerations and uses minimal amounts of sulfur dioxide to preserve the wine.

 For wine-focused travel to Italy, check out La Dolce Vigna, a small travel company that believes we can truly get to know a particular place by using wine as a lens.
 La Dolce Vigna offers curated experiences through family-run and historic wineries, regional cuisine, stunning natural scenery, charming hotels, and, of course, colorful characters!
 Discover their wine tours in Italy and join their Wine + Culture Club for a taste of sommelier-selected Italian wine delivered straight to your door.